tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 have clear meanings,
 are used similarly
-and are surrounded by similar grammar patterns that can be easily picked up from repeated exposure providing context is completely unnecessary in my opinion.
+and are surrounded by similar grammar patterns that can be easily picked up from repeated exposure, providing context is completely unnecessary in my opinion.
 Often you can understand the meaning of a concrete noun even without a dictionary.
 To understand what <span title="ねこ ー a cat">猫</span> means,